 I now have the ability and knowledge to create work to bring to light the daily struggles of people like myself that a healthy society does not acknowledge.
 “My fear of life is necessary to me, as is my illness,” Edvard Munch once wrote.
 “Without anxiety and illness, I am a ship without a rudder…my sufferings are part of myself and my art.
 They are indistinguishable from me and their destruction would destroy my art.”
 I began making art at a very young age due to my physical limitations.
 Art was one of the things I was allowed to do that did not cause me pain.
 There isn’t a time I can recall that art was not a part of my life or a part of my healing process.
 It was a logical decision to pursue art in my undergraduate career, as well as at the time my newfound love and companion to art, art history.

 The choice of changing to a BA in Art was really in part to the realization that I wanted to go to graduate school for Art History.
 I had made the realization that when I applied, most institutions would not care a whit if I had a BA or a BFA in art, all that mattered is what I know and how to utilize that knowledge.
-I have always been a Bachelor of Arts for Art History and a Bachelor of Fine Art for 2D, but only this past February (2015) I have become a BA for Art.
+I have always been a Bachelor of Arts for Art History and a Bachelor of Fine Art for 2D, but only in February of 2015 I became a BA of Art.
 There was a multitude of factors that played into this, and my health was defiantly a strong factor, but what I wanted in the way of pursuing graduate school was stronger.
 I would let it be known that my health and my illnesses never stopped me from pursuing all that I dreamed of learning.
 If I had ever let my illness take over my life, I would have never gotten anywhere that I am today.

 I also have a personal belief that if I am to go into a career with art history, and I have a love of art, why not combine both?
 I think it is a lost aspect to many art historians that much of what their knowledge consists of is not from actually experiencing the creation of a piece of work within that medium.
 A person can talk all day about techniques in a reciting from memorization, but only when you have true insight and knowledge of the struggle of a particular medium, the real effort it takes to produce a work, let alone a masterpiece is when you can truly gain a deeper knowledge and familiarity with the artist and the piece, bridging the gap between centuries of change.
 This is what is vital to how I want to define myself as an artist and an art historian and to delve into the disconnect between the two careers that goes unrecognized.
 This is why I am grateful to being a BA in Art History and Art, because all that matters in the future is my knowledge and the application of that knowledge to be able to educate future generations.